Please note this conference has been postponed until 2023 due to new COVID guidance.

-In honour of Roderick Beaton, Emeritus Koraes Professor of Modern Greek and Byzantine History, Language and Literature
+In honour of Prof. Roderick Beaton, Emeritus Koraes Professor of Modern Greek and Byzantine History, Language and Literature

 Including a celebratory reception and book launch of Roddy Beaton’s 2021 book The Greeks: A Global History